isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 1. Be committed to the series and be there for the respective sessions.
 2. Be proactive in raising questions or insights to the speakers of the panel sessions, if any.
 3. Provide feedback to the organisers about the programme.

-Do note that there is a fee of SGD10 to join the series, to cover the programme’s logistics, production and platform costs.

 # How can I apply?
 Apply to join the Talent @ SWITCH EES [here](https://bit.ly/EESapply) by **1 August 2021, 2359 (SGT)** - limited slots available!